 Pallet gardens are a fun and efficient way to expand your garden.
 If you’ve always wanted to do a raised bed but were constrained by space or cost, build a pallet garden!
 They’re incredibly simple and a great way to repurpose industrial trash.

 Do you have a tiny or nonexistent budget, but want to start a green project at a school or youth organization?
 A pallet garden is a great way to get youth involved from start to finish.
 Each student can build and manage their own pallet garden and plant a nice variety of veggies.
 Pallet gardens can be built with budget of 0-$20 depending materials.
+It may also be good to invest in a shed where there are sheds for sale at places like Lone Star Structures, to store your materials away safely so that you can continue to garden over a large number of years.
 Get as creative as you want!
 Below is a basic design that shouldn’t take more than a couple of hours to complete.

 Pallet Garden Supplies List: